yourexodus/capstone_CDC/README.md

 cut& paste all  my methods in a *.py file using pycharm added initialization parameter: download_new and added a self argument to all my run methods.

-Testing my classs in my Features_Engineering.ipynb notebook pip install scikit-learn
+Testing my classs in my Modeling.ipynb notebook pip install scikit-learn

 Added Random Forest model to class